Skip to content

 Bizarre Superstitions in Egypt Around 5 Renowned Monuments

 When some of the archaeologists happened to die after opening the tomb, they somehow supported this theory.
-Harmful bacterias and poisonous substances reside within tombs, yet many decided to believe in the vitality of the curse instead.
+Harmful bacteria and poisonous substances reside within tombs, yet many decided to believe in the vitality of the curse instead.

 Siren of the Nile